 Extremely durable, yet also comfortable, the Wigwam Hiking Outdoor Pro is made for those who love to live in the great outdoors, especially when its raining or snowing.
 It has quick drying time thanks to its nylon moisture wicking fabric, while still being warm when dry.
 It has an abrasion-resistant Achilles cradle and a smooth toe closure with a terry loop footbed.Read more

 Made from polypropylene, X2O acrylic, stretch nylon and spandex, this is a medium weight sock that is known for its durability.
 It has a smooth toe closure, with a dense terry loop footbed, as well as protection for the Achilles heel with its cradle design.

-With its reinforced heel and full cushion throughout, these is one comfortable sock.
-It’s great for wearing to work all day or when outdoors in both cool and warmer weather.
+With its reinforced heel and full cushioning throughout, these are one comfortable pair of socks.
+They're great for wearing at work all day or when outdoors in both cool and warmer weather.
 The fabric is soft and warm for those chilly days and days, yet not overly thick and is breathable.

 These socks have a great fit, covering the ankle without going too high.
 It comes in various color options including Grey Heather, Navy/ Pewter, Khaki/ Heather and Charcoal.

 Dry very quickly

 Don't always stay up

 Made from soft merino wool, this sock is super comfortable without needing any added cushioning.
 This makes it ultralight, yet it still keeps the feet warm during winter activities.
 It has a jersey knit bottom with integrated mesh panel for ventilation.
 With Ultimax moisture control to prevent sweat, this is a great sock for wearing on the trail.Read more

 This sock is as airy as it gets.
 With a lightweight sole (which is jersey knit) and seamless toe closure for added comfort, this option is made with merino wool, nylon, spandex and polyester.